Your Healthcare Team

 Rapid Response Team (RRT)

-If at any time you feel that your child is not receiving the best possible care, you may call a RRT, instructions are listed on the white board in your child's room.
+If at any time you feel that your child is not receiving the best possible care, you may call the Pediatric Rapid Response Team.
+Dial 5-2222 from any hospital phone and say, "Please activate the Pediatric Rapid Response Team."
+You will need to provide your child's name, unit and room number.

 Respiratory Therapists evaluate and treat breathing problems, and set up and operate respiratory equipment.
 They are experts in invasive and non-invasive assisted ventilation and are often sought for their clinical expertise.